-Interfaces can describe, in general terms, how the components are to interact with one another.
-The physical link that composes the interface needs to be defined based on very specific design information.
+When doing a system design, the design team can usually define the abstract understanding of how subsystems and components below the subsystem will interact with one another.
+The physical links that compose these interfaces need to be defined based on very specific design information.
 The physical link has a specific capacity: the required size for the link has to be determined based on the detailed design of the subsystem and is often based on a detailed analytic model.
 Link entities in the GENESYS solution are depicted by the Link class and are shown on the physical and flow internal block diagrams.

-While the interface diagram shown above has a series of Interface entities defined, the link diagram will not have any Link entities defined, and the diagram will consist solely of the component blocks until the links are defined and connected to the components.
+Initially, the Physical Block and Flow Internal Block diagrams will not have any Link entities defined, and the diagrams will consist solely of the component blocks until the links are defined and connected to the components.
 An incomplete physical diagram, one without links defined, will look like the following:

-Figure 3.
-Flow Internal Block Diagram Without Links
+Figure 2.
+Flow Internal Block Diagram without Links